NCSU-Libraries-DataCamp/courses-introduction-to-machine-learning/chapter1.md

 *** =instructions
-Instead of using `predict_happiness` function, you can also use the built-in `predict` function provided by caret package.The predict function takes in the model and the test dataset like this:
+Instead of using `predict_happiness` function, you can also use the built-in `predict` function provided by caret package.
+The predict function takes in the model and the test dataset like this:

 `predict(reg_model, test)`